 The Larimer County Motor Vehicle department collects the motor vehicle use tax at the time of registration.
 Motor vehicle use tax is due when:

-For more information on motor vehicle registration, including requesting a refund of motor vehicle use tax, please refer to the Larimer County Motor Vehicle website.
+For more information on motor vehicle registration, including requesting a refund of motor vehicle use tax, please refer to the Larimer County Motor Vehicle department.

 The building material use tax is considered a pre-payment of sales tax on building material used for the licensed project.
 To calculate the deposit of use tax due on a Larimer County building permit, building materials are estimated to be one-half of the valuation of the project given at the time of permit, multiplied by the use tax rate of .6%.